 - 1 1/2 cups crumbled feta cheese (sheep's milk feta preferred)

 Note: This salad is best made just prior to serving.
 Prepare one hour or less before your meal.

 Cut rind from the watermelon, then chop the fruit into 1 inch chunks.
 Place chunks in a colander to drain as your chop.

 In a small bowl, whisk together olive oil, fresh lime juice, salt, and black pepper to create a dressing.

-As the weather starts to warm up, what better time to plant a garden or visit a local farmers market or farm stand?
+Right now seems like a good time to plant a fall garden or visit a local farmers market or farm stand.
+What do you say?